Germany sets new solar power record, institute says

 The incentives through the state-mandated "feed-in-tariff" (FIT) are not without controversy, however.
 The FIT is the lifeblood for the industry until photovoltaic prices fall further to levels similar for conventional power production.

-German consumers pay about 4 billion euros per year on top of their electricity bills for solar power, according to a 2012 report by the Environment Ministry.
+German consumers pay about 4 billion euros ($5 billion) per year on top of their electricity bills for solar power, according to a 2012 report by the Environment Ministry.

 Critics also complain growing levels of solar power make the national grid more less stable due to fluctuations in output.